andyschia219/CSPB2270_Final_Project_AS/README.md

 I ran the program in the terminal by typing: python3 ./CSPB2270_Final_Project.py

-My results from running the program are below:

-My results from running the program are below:

 I’ve looked into why this might be the case and have found a couple of possibilities.
 One is that I haven’t tested big enough matrices to see the difference yet, but I’ve also seen that Strassen should begin to be faster around n = 500 to n = 1,000.
 Doing some quick math, the chart below shows how many times longer it takes to complete the next calculation.
 It’s not clear if the iterative approach was growing at a faster rate.